mad-scientists-go/mobile-app/README.md

+# Smart Mart Mobile Companion App

-This is the mobile companion app for smart mart
+This is the mobile companion app for smart mart.
+It allows user's to create accounts, see live cart updates while shopping and keep track of past reciepts.
+For more information about smart mart see the [shopping go readme](https://github.com/mad-scientists-go/shopping-go).

 ## Requirements